Cheapest car insurance in Maryland for a bad driving record

 How much is high-risk car insurance in Maryland?

 A problematic driving record or poor credit score may mean higher insurance rates, but affordable options exist.
-In Maryland, high-risk car insurance costs $2,832.
-However, you can get rates as low as $1,693 from Geico.
+In Maryland, high-risk car insurance costs $2,832 per year.
+However, you can get rates as low as $1,693 annually from GEICO.

 Many things can make you a high-risk driver, but some affect your rates more than others.
 For example, having multiple speeding tickets or a ticket for speeding in a school zone will increase your rates more than a single basic speeding ticket.